 Puget Sound is a unique and sensitive environment that is prone to poor water quality conditions.
 A no discharge zone (NDZ) addresses this source of preventable pollution from impacting shellfish beds, beaches, and water quality.

-All vessels are still required to comply with existing state and federal discharge regulations in the interim.
-But because of costs and efforts to change systems, the vessels defined below have until 2023 to comply with the no discharge zone specific rules.
-All other vessels (not listed below) must comply with the rule starting May 10, 2018.
+Because of costs and efforts to change systems, the vessels defined below had until May 10, 2023, to comply with the no discharge zone specific rules.
+All other vessels (not listed below) had to comply with the rule May 10, 2018.